department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/one-year.md

 You may be able to get benefits if you have an illness that’s at least 10% disabling (a rating that measures how severe your disability is) that appears within 1 year after discharge and **both of the following are true for you**:
   -	The illness is listed in Title 38, Code of Federal Regulation, 3.09(a), **and**
-  -	You were discharged under conditions other than dishonorable
+  -	You were discharged under conditions other than dishonorable <br>

 [See Title 38, Code of Federal Regulation, 3.09(a)](https://www.benefits.va.gov/warms/docs/regs/38CFR/BOOKB/PART3/S3_309.doc).